 Using an external identity provider while login to the application is a quite common case.
 This enables us to log in with our external accounts like Google, Facebook, etc. By using ASP.NET Core Identity, we are going to see that this is not a hard process at all.

-So, in this article, we are going to learn how to configure an external identity provider in our ASP.NET Core application and how to use a Google account to login to our application.
+So, in this article, we are going to learn how to configure an external identity provider in our ASP.NET Core application and how to use a Google account to log in to our application.
 Of course, in a very similar way, you can configure any other external account.

 One important thing to know here.
-Once an external user logs in into our system, they will always bring an identifier that is unique for that user in our system.
+Once an external user logs in to our system, they will always bring an identifier that is unique for that user in our system.
 That user could have different Ids for different sites but for our site, that Id will always be the same.

 To navigate through the entire series, visit the ASP.NET Core Identity series page.